AlbertoCenzato/dnn_bouncing_balls/README.md

 Other required Python 3 packages are listed in requirements.txt file.

+NOTE 1: code tested in a conda virtual environment on a windows 10 machine.
-NOTE: if you want the tests to produce .mp4 videos of the model's predictions you have to install ffmpeg and ensure it is in PATH.
+NOTE 2: if you want the tests to produce .mp4 videos of the model's predictions you have to install ffmpeg and ensure it is in PATH.

 ### Dataset
 To generate the dataset execute the following command on your terminal: